05/15: LASERS – The Incredible Power of Light – Professor John Collier

 An up-close image of an eye generated by AI.The macula is the central part of the retina, which is located at the back of the eye, and measures about 5mm across.
 Its presence enables us to see print, recognise faces and distinguish colours and detail.
 Different modalities have enabled high resolution imaging of the macula, its components, and any structural changes.
 Innovations in functional assessment have contributed to the characterisation of different diseases affecting the macula.
 Disorders of the macula can occur at any age with nearly 1.5 million individuals being affected by a macular condition in the UK.
 The symptoms range from blurred and distorted central vision to loss of central vision.
 The most common macular condition is age related macular degeneration usually occurring after the age of 65 years and in the UK affecting approximately 600,000 individuals in the UK with 196 million worldwide in 2020 recorded to be affected.
 For the wet type timely and frequent treatments (around 700,000 a year in the NHS) are required, with a significant impact on healthcare resources.
 Childhood onset inherited macular degeneration such as Stargardt disease, affects 1 in 10000.
 Macular conditions clearly have a huge impact on the individual.
 A short overview of the current management and treatment approaches for these conditions, with reference to genetic testing, potential therapeutic intervention, and advances in diagnosis and treatment will be given.

-Speaker: Susan Downes
+Speaker: Professor Susan Downes

 Portait photo of Professor Susan DownesProfessor Downes has a national and international reputation in the field of inherited retinal dystrophies (IRD) with over 30 years of research and working in the field.
 The subject of her Medical Doctorate was inherited cone and cone rod dystrophies, and she described the phenotype genotype correlation in a novel gene (*GUCA1A*) the first purely cone dystrophy gene to be reported at that time.
 Since then, she has published numerous papers in IRD phenotype genotype correlation, working in collaborations across the UK and internationally, which have contributed significantly to the knowledge in this field.
 In recognition of this she was listed in the European Vision Institute’s top excellent Women in research in 2021 and received a leadership award from the Nuffield Department of Clinical Neuroscience for her contributions in 2023.